Teaching and education sector

 Application process

-There is a single application process for university and school-based training, with applications accepted from autumn via UCAS.
-Popular programmes will fill up very fast so get your application in as early as possible.
+There is a single application process for university and school-based training, with applications accepted from October via DfE Apply.
+Popular programmes will fill up very quickly in all routes so get your application in as early as possible in the recruitment cycle.

 Apply for teaching jobs once qualified